Pingu in the City: International airings

+In October 2018, Sony Creative Products sub-licensed distribution rights to the series to Sony Music Entertainment España for Latin America and most of Europe.

 In the United Kingdom, the show premiered on February 25, 2019 on ITVBe's preschool block LittleBe.
 In Brazil, the show premiered in April 2019 through the preschool channel Gloobinho.
 On Hop!
-Channel in Israel, it premiered in summer 2019.
+Channel in Israel, the show premiered in summer 2019.